patriciogonzalezvivo/bootcamp2013_code/08_02_Fri/README.md

 * Constructing a new font
 * textFade()

-Videos:
-See all David Shiffman videos https://vimeo.com/shiffman/videos/

 Homework:
-MAKE SOMETHING BADASS - Combine fonts, image, if statement, mouseX/mouseY in the design.
+MAKE SOMETHING BADASS - Combine fonts, image, if statement, mouseX/mouseY in the design
 Draw on a picture captured from your webcam.

 Learning Processing: the rest of "Chapter 5.
+Conditionals"
-Conditionals" Learning Processing: Chapter 6.
+Learning Processing: Chapter 6.
 Loops
-*** Learning Processing: chapter 7: Functions
+Learning Processing: chapter 7: Functions